DevNinjawork998/cocktail-business-project/TESTING.md

 - Group related tests using `describe` blocks
 - Use descriptive test names that explain the behavior
 - Keep tests focused on one piece of functionality
+- **Colocate tests with the code they test** for easier maintenance

 ### 2. Testing Priorities